Thomas-de-Bock/TommyXML/README.md

         <Anim id="walk" path="walk" delay="0.01" frames="0-4"/>
 </Player>
 ```
 Note how all values are stored in element properties.
-It is unable to parse unnamed values such as:
+It is unable to parse values such as:
 ```
 <Name>Thomas</Name>
 ```